shurushetr/awesome-snapmaker/readme.md

   - 💾 [E-Step calibration](/files/pdf/e-step_calibration.pdf) - Writeup by [Mxbrnr](https://forum.snapmaker.com/u/Mxbrnr) for e-steps calibration.
 ## How to modify stuff
 - Overall Platform related
-  - 💾 [Take a look at 3d Models from this list](#handy-files--models) - they have some modes modeled on them.
+  - 💾 [Take a look at 3d Models from this list](#handy-files--models) - they have some mods modeled on them.
   - 📝 [CNC Bracing For Added Rigidity & Other Mods](https://forum.snapmaker.com/t/cnc-bracing-for-added-rigidity-other-mods/29444) - Collection of mods designed by [Elliot](https://forum.snapmaker.com/u/Elliot).
   - 📝 [Snapmaker 2.0 Cable Chain Brackets](https://www.thingiverse.com/thing:4909694)
 - Enclosure